jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 $ grep "artifact" ../packer/log/*.logs
 ```

-Success looks like this:
+Success looks like this:<br/>
 ==> Builds finished.
 The artifacts of successful builds are:
-Failure like this
+Failure like this:
 ==> Builds finished but no artifacts were created.

 It can beneficial to check the logs before all the AMIs are completed, when